chucky-1/broker/README.md

 The broker automatically updates the asset value and informs the client if the stock price that the client owns has changed.

+Also, I realize Stop Loss, Take Profit and Margin Call.

 The client https://github.com/chucky-1/trader